- Active Service

 - Retired Member or 'Retiree'

 A retiree is no longer employed in a covered position and is receiving a retirement benefit from VRS.

 - Retirement Multiplier

-Under the VRS Plan 1, the retirement multiplier is 1.7 percent for service and disability retirement.
-Under the VRS Plan 2, the retirement multiplier is 1.65 percent for service retirement for service earned, purchased or granted on or after January 1, 2013.
-Service earned, purchased or granted before this date comes under the 1.7 percent multiplier.
-For disability retirement under the VRS Plan 2, the multiplier is 1.65 percent on all service, regardless of when it was earned, purchased or granted.
-Under SPORS, and for sheriffs and regional jail superintendents, the multiplier is 1.85 percent.
-Under VaLORS, the multiplier is 2.0 percent.
-For all other political subdivision hazardous duty employees, the retirement multiplier is 1.7 percent, unless the employer elected the 1.85 percent multiplier for these employees.
+Under the VRS Plan 1, the retirement multiplier is 1.7% for service and disability retirement.
+Under the VRS Plan 2, the retirement multiplier is 1.65% for service retirement for service earned, purchased or granted on or after January 1, 2013.
+Service earned, purchased or granted before this date comes under the 1.7% multiplier.
+For disability retirement under the VRS Plan 2, the multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
+Under SPORS, and for sheriffs and regional jail superintendents, the multiplier is 1.85%.
+Under Valor’s, the multiplier is 2.0%.
+For all other political subdivision hazardous duty employees, the retirement multiplier is 1.7%, unless the employer elected the 1.85% multiplier for these employees.